Sky12072/RosterPortal-frontend/README.md

 On the other hand, employers have the power to easily schedule their employees, ensuring that shifts are covered, and no one is overworked.
 With the ability to view real-time updates, they can also make any necessary changes quickly and efficiently.
 This streamlines the scheduling process and reduces the risk of errors.

+#Accounts

+For demo purposes you can sign up as an emmployee with any email address.

+However to access a employer account, you may sign up with any of these accounts below:

+1. production@admin.com
+2. production1@admin.com
+3. production2@admin.com
+4. production3@admin.com
+5. production4@admin.com
+6. production5@admin.com

+or to directly sign in as Employer you may use the detail below:

+email: employer@admin.com
+password: password123

+and to directly sign in as Employee you may use the detail below:

+email: jen@client.com
+password: password123

 # Tech Stack
 Front-end: